-- Vice President Operations.
+- Vice President Advancement.

 Any AC student, or staff member found violating this policy shall be subject to formal disciplinary action in accordance with AC misconduct policies.
 Penalties may range from restriction of access to the delivery site or in some more serious instances criminal or civil proceedings.